colbyhall/objective-zig/README.md

-# Objective-C bindings to Zig
+# Objective-C bindings to Zig (objective-zig)

 ![License](https://img.shields.io/badge/license-MIT-blue.svg)

 `objective-zig` is a work-in-progress Objective-C runtime and auto generated collection of Objective-C frameworks in zig.
-You can find the bindings generator at [zigobjcgen](https://github.com/colbyhall/zigobjcgen/tree/main).
+You can find the bindings generator at [objective-zig-gen](https://github.com/colbyhall/objective-zig-gen/tree/main).
 These bindings are not ready.
 See the notice at the bottom of the README.

 ## Frameworks
 - [Runtime](src/objc.zig)